3dunoabraham/bytecity/README.md

-# Gamified Web-Based Application (#webpov) | Byte City
+# Gamified Web-Based Application (#webpov) | WebCity
-Byte City is an intuitive platform that optimizes learning and simplifies investing through gamification and automated processes.
+WebCity is an intuitive platform that optimizes learning and simplifies investing through gamification and automated processes.